Hue Vacations with Kids: A Must-Stop in Vietnam

 Wartime damage to one of the Imperial City’s walls

 Touring the Imperial City can easily take half a day.
 As the layout gets confusing and signage is sparse, you’ll want to engage a kid-friendly guide who can help you navigate and understand what you’re seeing.
-Don’t spend hours reading reviews, city tour guides are our speciality when crafting customized itineraries to Vietnam.
+Don’t spend hours reading reviews; city tour guides are our specialty when crafting customized itineraries to Vietnam.
 Let our travel advisors match you with a vetted guide.
 When everyone needs a break, there’s a cozy open-air teahouse that sits on the water, a perfect place to rest your feet over a fragrant cuppa or a Vietnamese coffee.

 TIP: Electric vehicles are available for hire if you have young kids or family members with limited mobility.